mirper3/gcp_test/README.md

 Git: You should have Git installed on your local machine to clone the repository.
 You can download it here.

 Getting Started
-Follow these steps to set up and use the Terraform scripts:
+Follow these steps to set up and use the Terraform script:

 Clone the Repository: